Your browser is not optimized for viewing this website.

 Welding Technology II with Gear Package

 Includes your own welding gear.
-The package includes a welding helmet, a cap, MIG gloves, TIG gloves, welding jacket, weld cleaning tool, safety glasses and a gear bag for all of your equipment.
+The package includes a welding helmet, a cap, MIG gloves, TIG gloves, welding jacket, weld cleaning tool, pliers, 2 pairs of safety glasses and a gear bag for all of your equipment.
 Please indicate your size for a welding jacket (runs M - 3XL) by emailing careertraining@maplerun.org.

 Designed for intermediate and advanced students, the course can also be tailored to individuals seeking more basic training.
 Welding II is a next step for those who have taken Welding I or have welding experience.
 Students work on skills specific to their interest or need.
 Metal Inert Gas -MIG, Tungsten Inert Gas - TIG, ARC and Oxy-acetylene on various materials and stock configurations are covered.
 Students learn to demonstrate proficiency in horizontal and vertical applications.
 Oxy-acetylene and plasma cutting will also be covered.
 Helmet and gloves are available for use.